-MailChimp has been one of the fastest growing email marketing providers* for years now.
-They’ve built an huge base of customers ranging from tiny personal accounts to some of the most prestigious enterprise brands in the world.
+MailChimp has been one of the fastest-growing email marketing providers* for years now.
+They’ve built a huge base of customers ranging from tiny personal accounts to some of the most prestigious enterprise brands in the world.

 That said – they aren’t the best fit for everyone and have some disadvantages along with strong advantages.
 This MailChimp review will break down what I’ve found to be pros that I especially appreciate for myself and my clients along with the cons that MailChimp hasn’t improved on over the past 9 years.

 One side note – I live in Atlanta, GA .
 I work downtown and think of myself as an Atlantan.
 MailChimp is one of Atlanta’s best corporate citizens and one of our best technology companies.
 They’ve made our city “better , weirder , and more human .”
 I have a lot of hometown bias that I’ll try to set aside (but to fellow Atlantans – just go start using MailChimp – it’s pretty much your civic duty like buying Coca-Cola over Pepsi).